 - Daily Tips to practice Arabic with your kids – part 2 (listening skill practice, tips and resources, for you and your kids)

 - Daily tips to practice Arabic with your kids – part 3 (about writing and speaking skills)

 - Teaching Arabic Letters…to Non Native Speakers (methodology by the teacher of our team)

 2. Resources for Baby/Toddler Age:

-- Sing: Rhymes.
+- Sing: Check out our Rhymes.
 TIP: add movements according to the meaning of the sentences.

 - Talk to them in Arabic: reuse what’s in our resources (what’s you read is what you can say!), learn some daily life sentences and commands through our FREE Arabic learning section for the whole family.